Understanding the connection between physical and mental health is essential because they go hand in hand.

 1. Reduces Stress and Anxiety

-2. Enhances Mood and Cognitive Function
+2. Enhances Mood & Cognitive Function

 3. Builds Emotional Resilience